hexedtech/codemp/README.md

 ## Contributing
 If you find bugs or would like to see new features implemented, be sure to open an issue on this repository.

-> [!WARNING]
-> The CLA necessary for code contributions is not yet available!

 In case you wish to contribute code, that's great!
-We love external contributions, but we require you to sign our CLA first (available soon).
+We love external contributions, feel free to open a PR!